Properties of viruses

 Compound screening based on interaction assays

-The interaction of two binding partners requires them to be in close proximity of each other.
-Methods based on resonance energy transfer (FRET, BRET and TR-FRET) and AlphaScreen® depend on the proximity of two fluorophores respectively luminophores, which are bound to target structures.
-Therefore, their assay principle is perfectly suited to monitor interaction of potential binding partners.
+The interaction of two binding partners requires them to be in close proximity to each other.
+Methods based on resonance energy transfer (FRET, BRET, and TR-FRET) and AlphaScreen® depend on the proximity of two fluorophores respectively luminophores, which are bound to target structures.
+Therefore, their assay principle is perfectly suited to monitor the interaction of potential binding partners.

 Many success stories in antiviral drug screening are based on the use of ratiometric measurements.
 For instance, a TR-FRET-based assay was used to screen for inhibitors of the interaction between the HIV-1 integrase and its main co-factor (LEDGF).
 Using this method, a strong inhibitor being regarded as a promising candidate for HIV therapy could be identified.
 9 In a different approach, AlphaScreen has been used to investigate inhibitors of the interaction between the SARS-CoV-2 spike protein and the ACE2 receptor.
 Engagement of the ACE2 receptor by the spike protein allows entry into host cells and an inhibitor of this interaction could be a promising therapeutic.
 This high-throughput assay was established in 1536 well plates and provided an excellent assay quality with Z’ > 0.7 and identified 25 compounds out of a library of 3400 which inhibited the spike protein – ACE2 interaction.
 10 To learn more about an AlphaLisa-based approach to study the interaction of the cellular ACE2 receptor and a viral spike protein, see our AN 357: Development of an AlphaLISA protein-protein interaction assay to screen for re-purposed drugs as targeted disruptors.